-The advisory board is made up of four to six faculty members (ideally representing three or more academic units), two students, and a staff member of the Center for Learning in Action.
+The advisory board is made up of four to six faculty members (ideally representing three or more academic units), one or two students, and a staff member or two of the Center for Learning in Action.
 The current board chooses replacements as needed.

 The board will meet approximately three times per year.
 In collaboration with the Center for Learning in Action, the board:

 (1) maintains a website to serve as a clearinghouse for poverty-related curricular, co-curricular, and extra-curricular activities on campus,

 (2) generates a list of courses to be tagged (with instructor permission) as “poverty-related” in the course catalog as well as list “supplemental” courses with some relevance,